-- [Reg 13(1)] All persons appointed as an election official must take an oath and make the declaration on $Form \ 1-Declaration \ of Election \ Official$. - [Reg 14] An election official has the authority to administer oaths under this regulation in relation to carrying out the election and must not charge for that action.
+[Reg 13(1)] All persons appointed as an election official must take an oath and make the declaration on Form 1 - Declaration of Election Official .
+[Reg 14] An election official has the authority to administer oaths under this regulation in relation to carrying out the election and must not charge for that action.
 Election officials can swear one another into office, after being appointed.

-The only other persons authorized to administer oaths are as described under subsection 62(1) of The Manitoba Evidence Act provided in Appendix A. This act requires each person who is authorized to administer an oath to indicate their office and if a commissioner for oaths the expiry date on the form being witnessed.
+Other persons authorized to administer oaths are as described under s.
+62(1) of The Manitoba Evidence Act provided in Appendix A. This act requires each person who is authorized to administer an oath to indicate their office and if a commissioner for oaths the expiry date on the form being witnessed.
 An election official administering an oath must indicate, ex.
-SEO or assistant SEO, under their signature every time an oath is administered.
+SEO or assistant SEO, under their signature each time an oath is administered.